OpenNebula/docs/source/administration/users_and_groups/manage_acl.rst

 .. code::

     $ onetemplate show 8
     TEMPLATE 8 INFORMATION
     [...]

     PERMISSIONS
     OWNER          : um-
     GROUP          : ---
     OTHER          : ---

     TEMPLATE CONTENTS

     $ onetemplate chmod 8 640
     $ onetemplate show 8
     TEMPLATE 8 INFORMATION
     [...]

     PERMISSIONS
     OWNER          : um-
     GROUP          : u--
     OTHER          : ---

     TEMPLATE CONTENTS

-In practice, this means that regular users in the 'restricted' group will be able to list and use only the resources prepared for them by the users #1 and #2.
+In practice, this means that regular users in the *restricted* group will be able to list and use only the resources prepared for them by the users #1 and #2.

 .. |image1| image:: /images/sunstone_acl_list.png
 .. |image2| image:: /images/sunstone_acl_create.png